Snowfork/snowbridge/parachain/README.md

 cargo build --release --features=real-overseer
 ```

-Create a configuration for polkadot-launch by editing `config.json`:
+Create a configuration for polkadot-launch by editing `config.json`.
+You'll need to substitute `<POLKADOT_DIR>` with the location of your polkadot checkout above.

 ```bash
 vim config.json